HSAFoundation/HSA-OpenMP-GCC-AMD/README.md

 make -k check-target-libgomp RUNTESTFLAGS="--directory='libgomp.c' c.exp=*"
 ```

-To install the compiler in /usr/local/hsagcc, you can run this command:
+To install the compiler, you can run this command:
 ```
 cd ~/gcc/build
-sudo rm /usr/local/hsagcc
 sudo make install-strip
 ```